 For me it’s simply a masterpiece of the Italian tradition, definitely one of its milestones, and if we consider that at its base there is the likewise great Ragù alla Bolognese, then it couldn’t be otherwise 🙂

-Already at the time of the Ancient Romans there were some kind of lasagne, called lagana and lasanea, stuffed with meat.
+Already at the time of the Ancient Romans there were some kind of lasagne, called lagana and lasanea, stuffed with meat (but very probably very different from the lasagne we know, they were more like a very thin bread, baked or maybe fried).
+Until the Renaissance time the dough was made only with flour and water, only after appeared the first recipes where the eggs were used.
 More similar versions of Lasagne alla Bolognese as they are nowadays appeared in the end of the XVII century, with the pomp and grandeur of Baroque courts.
 But the modern recipes and its fame arrived only at the beginning of the XX century.

 This is really a dish for the feasts, also because to be perfectly made it requires a lot of time, and the best suggestion is to start at least one day before, making the Ragù.

 Some people suggest shortcuts, like using dry sheets of pasta bought in the stores, but this is considered an heresy in Bologna and surroundings 😀 and I agree, lasagne made with fresh homemade pasta are much better.
 And it doesn’t really take much longer.
 As I said it’s a recipe that requires a lot of time, starting from the Ragù that requires at least 3 hours to be well done, so one hour more or less it’s not a difference and it’s not justified in my opinion.

 When I want to do it I do it well, or I simply do something else.